Springs-DSA/neighborgoods-rs/README.md

 Solidarity	"We act together, not alone.
 We show up for our neighbors."
 Trust & Care	"Our platform is built on kindness, consent, and community accountability."
 Accessibility	"Simple, inclusive design for all people, regardless of tech literacy."
-Decentralization	Local servers & local power: communities make decisions for themselves.
+Decentralization	"Local servers & local power; communities make decisions for themselves."
 Non-extractive	"No ads, no data harvesting, no rent-seeking—just people helping people."

-Voice: Friendly, warm, neighborly, non-hierarchical
+Voice: Friendly, warm, neighborly, non-hierarchical.
 Tone: Casual but respectful.
 Community-first.
 Vibe: Think hand-painted signs on porches, potluck flyers, and zines.